Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Abelian Higgs Models

 where $F = \diff A$ is the field strength tensor, $A$ is the vector potential, $\phi$ is a complex scalar Higgs field, $D = \diff - i A$ is the covariant derivative, and $V(\phi)$ is a potential for the Higgs field.
 This theory is known to exhibit two phases: a deconfined or Coulomb phase, where charged particles interact via a $1/r$ Coulomb potential mediated by massless photons and a gapped confinement-Higgs phase.
 The latter phase has two distinct regimes, a confined regime at strong coupling and a Higgs regime at weak coupling, which are continuously connected without any thermodynamic phase transition between them~\cite{fradkinPhaseDiagramsLattice1979}.

 This theory is invariant under local $U(1)$ gauge transformations of the form

 where $\lambda$ is an arbitrary 0-form.
-By construction, gauge-non-invariant operators cannot exhibit a non-zero vacuum expectation which is formalized by Elitzur's theorem.
+By construction, gauge-non-invariant operators cannot exhibit a non-zero vacuum expectation which is formalized by Elitzur's theorem~\cite{elitzurImpossibilitySpontaneouslyBreaking1975}.
 Thus, while it is commonly stated that this theory exhibits spontaneous breaking of the U(1) gauge symmetry leading to the Higgs phase, $\langle \phi(x) \rangle=0$ and thus cannot serve as a local order parameter for such a phase transition.
-Rather the gauge-invariant observables are non-local string operators such as Wilson lines, for example
+Rather, the gauge-invariant observables are non-local string operators, such as an open Wilson line